 How to Apply

 - Apply Online anytime after August 1st.

-- Applications must be submitted by December 1st
+- Applications must be submitted by and materials received by December 1st

 The curriculum is highly flexible; students’ programs are individualized as much as possible.
 Only three courses are required of all students: GEOG 5152 History and Theory of Geography; GEOG 5161 Research Design in Geography; and either GEOG 5023 Introduction to Quantitative Methods in Geography or GEOG 5722 Field Methods in Human Geography.
 All students must take GEOG 5152 and 5161, normally within the first 2 semesters of residency, even if they have taken similar courses at other institutions.
 Students must earn a B or better in all of these courses in order to pass the Preliminary Exam required by the Graduate School.

 New Student Orientation & Retreat

 At the beginning of the Fall Semester, all entering graduate students are required to attend the Department’s Orientation and New Graduate Student Retreat.
 The Orientation is held on campus and includes a briefing on departmental organization, rules, and policies pertinent to graduate students.
 The New Graduate Student Retreat is held at the Mountain Research Station a few miles west of Boulder.
 The Retreat includes presentations by faculty members on their current research and professional activities, one or more field tours, and the traditional hike to Niwot Ridge.